Monoprice’s HDMI Switcher – and its Customer Service – Work

 CES 2008: High Def Disc Format War Over, Thin TVs, and Steve Jobs

-1. The death of HD-DVD.
+Well, I’m back from Las Vegas, but my body is still on the wrong time zone.
+There were three main stories at this year’s CES: The death of HD-DVD.
 With Warner’s announcement that it will no longer sell HD-DVD movies, the high definition disc format war is effectively over with Blu-ray as the victor.
 Toshiba (one of HD-DVD’s primary backers) offered a weak reaction, saying that it is stunned and upset, but that HD-DVD has been declared dead before.
 That’s true, but formats are only as valuable as the content that they are tied to.
-With Warner gone, only Paramount and New Line are left in the HD-DVD camp, and even they will probably switch to Blu-ray before the end of the year, once the rumored exclusivity period of their arrangement with HD-DVD is up.
+With Warner gone, only Paramount …

 CES 2008: High Def Disc Format War Over, Thin TVs, and Steve Jobs Read More